cta-wave/dpctf-deploy/README.md

 .\build.bat master latest
 ```

-Download test content to serve locally (note: this may take a while):
+Download test content to serve locally (note: this pulls a lot of data and may take a while):

 Linux / macOS / WSL2:
 ```sh